Batch-request and multicall smart contracts

 Code explanation

-Let's walk through the contents of multicall_contract.js
+Let's walk through the contents of multicall_contract.js.

 const { ethers } = require('ethers');

-- Here, a JSON-RPC provider is created using the URL of the Ronin node.
+• A JSON-RPC provider is created using the URL of the Ronin node.

 const provider = new ethers.providers.JsonRpcProvider('https://saigon-testnet.roninchain.com/rpc');